 It is More than an Assassination of Qassim Soleimani

-Several attacks by United States’ military have targeted Kata'ib Hezbollah, a paramilitary group which is part of Iraq’s Popular Mobilization Forces, an indication that the assassination of Iranian Major General, Qassim Soleimani, is more than the eradication of one Iran military leader; it is another essential in a US pattern to cripple Iranian influence and assure, maybe mistakenly, that US maintains its hegemony in the Middle East.
+Several attacks by United States’ military have targeted Kata'ib Hezbollah, a paramilitary group which is part of Iraq’s Popular Mobilization Forces.
+The assaults indicate that the assassination of Iranian Major General, Qassim Soleimani, is more than the eradication of one Iran military leader; it is another essential in a US pattern to cripple Iranian influence and assure, maybe mistakenly, that the US maintains its hegemony in the Middle East.

 Benefitting from a sectarianism that keeps US troops in Iraq, the arguments given by the American administration for its actions are not persuasive; just the opposite, the arguments condemn the actions.
 Look at the record, compare, and learn that what is told is not what is actually true.